zeskone/zeskone.github.io/_posts/2022-08-26-thehaxthatrocksthecradle_6_brute_force.md

 </span>
 </details>
 <br>
-# Level 39 - Mangling
+# Level 39 - Cracking Hashes and Taking Names
 You're at the last challenge!
 This one may cover some new ground for you and take some time to get things figured out - that's ok!

 <details>